ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 finance@association.example (a role-based address that does similar relaying for the current head of finance at the association).
-When such mail is delivered to the actual recipient mailbox, it will necessarily fail SPF checks if the RFC5321.MailFrom address is not rewritten by the relaying MTA, as the incoming IP address will be that of example.edu or association.example, and not an address authorized for the sending domain.
+When such mail is delivered to the actual recipient mailbox, it will most likely fail SPF checks unless the RFC5321.MailFrom address is rewritten by the relaying MTA, as the incoming IP address will be that of example.edu or association.example, and not an IP address authorized by the originating RFC5321.MailFrom domain.
 DKIM signatures will generally remain valid in these relay situations.

 > It is therefore critical that domains that publish p=reject
 > **MUST NOT** rely solely on SPF to secure a DMARC pass, and